 IONOS Container Registry is private and requires authentication to access it.
 It resides in the same infrastructure as your other IONOS Cloud infrastructure.
 Any unauthenticated user will not be able to access the registry contents.
 IONOS Container Registry software ensures that everything being used is up-to-date and resilient.
 You don't need to use mK8s capacity to run and manage your Container Registry.

-- What are the limits for the IONOS Container Registry?Following are a few limitations for the IONOS Container Registry:
+The following are a few limitations of the IONOS Container Registry:

-- You cannot choose your own encryption keys (Trust-No-One) to use when encrypting data at rest, the Container Registry platform manages the keys.
+- You cannot choose your encryption keys (Trust-No-One) when encrypting data at rest; the Container Registry platform manages the keys.

 - There is no way to grant repository access permissions to push, pull and/or delete from a specific repository.

 - There is no security scanning service so that you can receive feedback when the artifacts are exposed to a security risk.